rapidpro/rapidpro-python/docs/index.rst

 this will be a UUID.
 However for broadcasts, messages and flow runs, this will be an integer, and for fields this will be the key name.

-If the object is not found, then an exception is thrown.
+If the requested object is not found, then an exception is raised.

 .. code-block:: python